 Utility Room with washing machine and tumble dryer

 Walk-in Wet Room with shower with rainfall head and hand-held shower attachment, heated towel rail, washbasin and wc

 Bedroom 1 with a king-size bed, TV and steps down to En-Suite Shower Room with shower cubicle, heated towel rail, washbasin and wc

 Bedroom 2 with a king-size bed and TV

 Family Bathroom with bath, over-bath shower, heated towel rail, washbasin and wc

-Garden: enclosed garden with lawned area leading down to the lake (not stocked for fishing) patio with table and chairs and gas barbeque.
+Garden: Unfenced garden with lawned area leading down to the lake.
+Patio with table and chairs and gas barbeque.
 The garden area sits directly next to the lake and is unfenced.